Joystream/community-repo/joystream-api/Readme.md

-# KPI 25.II-3 - Minting and Burning Part 1
+# KPI 27.II-3 - Minting and Burning

 Warn report is `unknownSources.log` which contains all the `WARN` blocks, where we cannot calculate what affected the issuance (e.g. a bug with burned stake for Working Groups)